 Unitil Energy, Fitchburg, Northern Utilities and Granite State pay common dividends to their sole common shareholder, Unitil Corporation and these common dividends are the primary source of cash for the payment of dividends to Unitil's common shareholders.
 The long-term debt issued by the Company and its subsidiaries contains certain covenants that determine the amount that the Company and each of these subsidiary companies has available to pay for dividends.
-As of December 31, 2018, in accordance with the covenants, these subsidiary companies had a combined amount of \$249.2 million available for the payment of dividends and Unitil Corporation had \$137.4 million available for the payment of dividends.
-As of December 31, 2018, the Company's balance in Retained Earnings was \$72.0 million.
-Therefore, there were no restrictions on the Company's Retained Earnings at December 31, 2018 for the payment of dividends.
+As of December 31, 2019, in accordance with the covenants, these subsidiary companies had a combined amount of \$308.4 million available for the payment of dividends and Unitil Corporation had \$123.1 million available for the payment of dividends.
+As of December 31, 2019, the Company's balance in Retained Earnings was \$94.1 million.
+Therefore, there were no restrictions on the Company's Retained Earnings at December 31, 2019 for the payment of dividends.

-Issuance of Long-Term Debt-On November 30, 2018 Unitil Energy issued \$30 million of First Mortgage Bonds due November 30, 2048 at 4.18%.
-Unitil Energy used the net proceeds from this offering to repay short term debt and for general corporate purposes.
-Approximately \$0.5 million of costs associated with these issuances have been netted against long-term debt for presentation purposes on the Consolidated Balance Sheets.
+Issuance of Long-Term Debt-On December 18, 2019, Unitil Corporation issued \$30 million of Notes due 2029 at 3.43%.
+Unitil Corporation used the net proceeds from this offering to repay short-term debt and for general corporate purposes.
+Approximately \$0.2 million of costs associated with these issuances have been netted against Long-Term Debt for presentation purposes on the Consolidated Balance Sheets.

-On November 1, 2017, Northern Utilities issued \$20 million of Notes due 2027 at 3.52% and \$30 million of Notes due 2047 at 4.32%.
-Fitchburg issued \$10 million of Notes due 2027 at 3.52% and \$15 million of Notes due 2047 at 4.32%.
-Granite State issued \$15 million of Notes due 2027 at 3.72%.
-Northern Utilities, Fitchburg and Granite State used the net proceeds from these offerings to refinance higher cost long-term debt that matured in 2017, to repay short-term debt and for general corporate purposes.
-Approximately \$0.7 million of costs associated with these issuances have been netted against Long-Term Debt for presentation purposes on the Consolidated Balance Sheets.
+On September 12, 2019, Northern Utilities issued \$40 million of Notes due 2049 at 4.04%.
+Northern Utilities used the net proceeds from this offering to repay short-term debt and for general corporate purposes.
+Approximately \$0.2 million of costs associated with these issuances have been netted against Long-Term Debt for presentation purposes on the Consolidated Balance Sheets.